 Because he is instructing the church as to how to handle this person after being corrected, rebuked, and cut off from the church, we’re only led to believe that this person saw the error of his ways, repented, but was not present with the church.

 He was cut off, and left to be dealt with however the Father saw fit.
-Whatever happened, it worked, as see Paul instructing the church to reach out in love.
+Whatever happened, it worked, as we see Paul instructing the church to reach out in love.
 To bring comfort and forgive him of the things that he’d done.

-We get a good look at what happens when this doesn’t happen.
+We’re informed of the aftermath when this doesn’t happen.
 He says “lest perhaps such a one should be swallowed up with overmuch sorrow.”

 There is such a thing as “overmuch” or “too much” sorrow.
 If someone is feeling this way, then often the purposes of reproof and correction are defeated.